54corbin/offer-hunter/docs/prd.md

 1.  **Update Data Structure for Multiple Resumes**: Modify the `UserProfile` data structure in `storageService.ts` to support an array of resumes.
 2.  **Implement Resume Upload and Management UI**: Create the UI for users to upload, name, and delete multiple resumes in the Profile/Settings page.
 3.  **Integrate Resume Selection into Application Flow**: Add a mechanism for users to select which resume to use when initiating a new job application.

+## Epic 3: Job Fetching and Matching

+**Epic Goal**: To automate the discovery of relevant job opportunities by fetching listings from external job sites and matching them against the user's resume.

+**Stories**:

+1.  **Develop Content Scripts for Job Scraping**: Create and inject content scripts for Seek.com.au and LinkedIn.com to extract job listing data.
+2.  **Implement Job Matching Logic**: In the background script, process the scraped job data, send it to the LLM service along with the selected resume, and calculate a match score.
+3.  **Store and Display Matched Jobs**: Save the matched jobs and their scores to storage and display them on the "Recommended Jobs" page.

 ## Out of Scope